galaxyproject/admin-training/sessions/11-systemd-supervisor/systemd-supervisor.md

 ---
 class: special
-# Controlling Galaxy with systemd and supervisor
+# Controlling Galaxy with Supervisor

 slides by @natefoo